Katherine-Be/Socialite/README.md

 ## Description

-This is a backend database api intended for use in social media.
+This is a backend database api intended for use in social media to track users, thoughts, reactions, and friends.

 ## Table of Contents